rhezab/social-escape-from-learning-traps/README.md

 This analysis pipeline was developed with assistance from Claude Code (Anthropic).
 Files with more wholesale Claude generated code are marked with authorship comments at the top of the file.
+I have reviewed all code and assume full responsibility for its correctness.